bitlap/intellij-sbt-dependency-analyzer/README.md

 > If you are not sure, you do not need to use these configurations!

-Using configurations, analysis wait times can be dramatically reduced:
+By using configurations, analysis wait times can be dramatically reduced:

 <img src="./docs/settings.png" width = "400" height = "280" alt="settings" align="right" />